lindig/namesort/README.md

-Sorting names is done heuristically by trying to identify the last name which might be preceded by academic titles, first names and prefixes.
+Sorting names is done heuristically by trying to identify the last name that might be preceded by academic titles, first names and prefixes.
 The last name for each entry is then used for sorting.
 The rules for sorting names vary greatly from country to country.
 For a discussion see: